-Circle B Labs has four litters scheduled for Christmas delivery featuring Silvers, Yellows, Charcoals, and Chocolates.
+Circle B Labs updates the latest litters and breedings featuring Silvers, Yellows, Charcoals, and Chocolates.
 Act now to reserve a puppy for your family.

-A Labrador puppy beneath your tree could make someone very happy.
+A Labrador puppy when it is time for a "special" present could make someone very happy.

-Call Circle B Labs at 253-307-4677 to select a loving present.
-Be sure to visit our Christmas Litters.
+Call Circle B Labs at 253-732-4918 for more information.
+Be sure to visit our Latest Litters.
 One puppy will probably melt your heart.

 Circle B Labs

 Labradors are very energetic and love to work and play hard.
 They are powerful swimmers and enjoy vigorous activity.
 They adapt well to